 - 8 Oz Cream Cheese Softened

-- 1 Tsp Vanilla Extract
+- 1 teaspoon Vanilla Extract

-- 12 Oz Almond Bark Melted
+- 8 Oz Almond Bark Melted

 - Add Gingersnap Cookies and Golden Oreo's (including the cream) to a food processor or blender and pulse until cookies are fine and no chunks remain.
 Combine with softened cream cheese and vanilla extract in a large bowl and mix until combined.
 I find it easiest to use my hands.

-- Using a cookie scoop or your hands roll the dough into 1 1/2 inch balls.
+- Using a cookie scoop or your hands roll the dough into 1 ½ inch balls.
 You should get about 24 truffles.
 Place each ball onto a parchment paper lined cookie sheet and set aside.

 - Melt the almond bark in the microwave (20 second intervals) or stove top until smooth.
 One at a time, dip a ball of dough into the melted almond bark and coat completely.
 Let the excess drip off and place back on the parchment paper.
 Repeat until all the truffles are coated with chocolate.
-Top with Spiced Sugar* and Enjoy!

 Spiced Sugar Topping